awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/java-tomcat-proxy.md

 `-- index.jsp
 ```

-If you override the Elastic Beanstalk Apache configuration, add the following lines to your `httpd.conf` to pull in the Elastic Beanstalk configurations for [Enhanced Health Reporting and Monitoring](health-enhanced.md), response compression, and static files\.
+If you override the Elastic Beanstalk Apache configuration, add the following lines to your `httpd.conf` to pull in the Elastic Beanstalk configurations for [Enhanced health reporting and monitoring](health-enhanced.md), response compression, and static files\.

 ```
 IncludeOptional conf.d/*.conf